 A Nearly Sure-Fire Way to Prepare

-It’s difficult to argue with the effectiveness and success of the OSTC program, and similar CTE programs—especially as traditional college tuition reaches stratospheric heights.
+It’s difficult to argue with the effectiveness and success of the OSTC program, and similar CTE programs—especially as traditional college tuition rates increase year-over-year.

 Says Keith Schmaltz, “I personally believe the majority of students could benefit from having the opportunity to select one of these programs at OSTC.
 My program not only provided me two certifications for my resume, it gave me a hands-on experience that taught me more about the ‘real world’ than any course in high school did.”